crystal-lang/rfcs/0002-execution-contexts.md

 ## Breaking changes

-The default execution context moving from 'a fiber is always resumed on the same thread" to the more lenient 'a fiber can be resumed by any thread", this introduces a couple breaking changes over preview_mt.
+The default execution context moving from 'a fiber is always resumed on the same thread" to the more lenient 'a fiber can be resumed by any thread", this introduces a couple breaking changes over `preview_mt`.

 1. Drop the "one fiber will always be resumed on the same thread" assumption, instead:
    - limit the default context to a single thread (disabling parallelism in the default context);